awsdocs/amazon-ec2-user-guide/doc_source/get-set-up-for-amazon-ec2.md

 ## Sign up for AWS<a name="sign-up-for-aws"></a>

-When you sign up for Amazon Web Services, your AWS account is automatically signed up for all services in AWS , including Amazon EC2\.
+When you sign up for Amazon Web Services, your AWS account is automatically signed up for all services in AWS, including Amazon EC2\.
 You are charged only for the services that you use\.

 With Amazon EC2, you pay only for what you use\.
 If you are a new AWS customer, you can get started with Amazon EC2 for free\.
 For more information, see [AWS Free Tier](https://aws.amazon.com/free/)\.